saiganeshvoggu/soc-analyst-portfolio/incident-response/ir-playbook-template.md

 # Incident Response Playbooks

-SOC runbook templates based on real incident response workflows at NationsBenefits India (Nov 2022 – Aug 2023).
+SOC Tier-1 runbooks based on real incident response workflows at NB Healthcare Technologies (NationsBenefits India), Nov 2022 – Aug 2023.

+Approximately 10 incidents were escalated to Tier-2 analysts and Information Security Engineers over the course of the role.
+The playbooks below reflect the actual investigation and response steps followed.

 ---

-## Playbook 1 — Failed Authentication / Brute Force
+## Playbook 1 — Failed Login Attempts / Brute Force

-**Severity level:** SEV-C (review) — escalate to SEV-B if attack confirmed
+**Trigger:** Multiple failed authentication attempts
-**Detection sources:** SentinelOne, Microsoft 365 Defender, Azure AD sign-in logs
+**Detection sources:** SentinelOne, Arctic Wolf, Microsoft 365 Defender, Azure AD sign-in logs

----

-### Step 1 — Identify
+**Initial severity:** SEV-C (review) — escalate to SEV-B if attack pattern confirmed

+### Investigation Steps

+1. Pull the alert from Zoho Service Desk or the detection platform
-- Note the username, source IP, timestamp, and alert source
+2. Note the username, source IP, timestamp, and number of failed attempts
-- Check if the account is active and belongs to a real user
+3. Determine if the account is active and belongs to a real user
-- Determine if the source IP is internal or external
+4. Check whether the source IP is internal or external
-- Check whether any login succeeded after the failures
+5. Verify if any login succeeded after the failures
-- Review sign-in history for the past 7 days in Azure AD
+6. Review Azure AD sign-in logs for the past 7 days

-Key questions:
-- Is this a known user or a service account?
-- Did MFA trigger or was it bypassed?
-- Is the IP flagged in threat intelligence?

----

-### Step 2 — Analyse

-- Cross-reference source IP against VirusTotal and AbuseIPDB
+7. Cross-reference source IP against VirusTotal and AbuseIPDB
-- Check if multiple accounts were targeted from the same IP (password spray pattern)
+8. Check whether multiple accounts were targeted from the same IP (password spray indicator)
-- If a login succeeded — review what the account accessed immediately after
-- Check for any inbox rule creation or forwarding rules added (common post-compromise action)

----

-### Step 3 — Contain
+### Response Actions

 **If confirmed malicious:**
-- Disable the compromised account immediately
+- Disable the affected account immediately
-- Block the source IP at the firewall or email gateway
+- Block the source IP at the email gateway or firewall
 - Revoke active sessions in Azure AD
-- Force MFA re-registration
+- Force password reset and MFA re-registration
-- Notify account owner and IT team
+- Notify the account owner's team lead
-- Escalate to Tier-2 with full evidence package including log exports, IP details, and timeline
+- Escalate to Tier-2 with full evidence package: log exports, IP details, timeline, account details

 **If likely false positive:**
-- Document findings in the ticket
+- Document findings in Zoho Service Desk
 - Note the pattern for future alert tuning
 - Close with false positive classification

+### Escalation Criteria
+Escalate immediately if:
+- Login succeeded and suspicious post-login activity is detected
+- Multiple accounts targeted from the same source
+- Administrative or privileged account involved
+- Activity detected outside business hours from an unrecognized location

 ---

-### Step 4 — Document
+## Playbook 2 — BitLocker Recovery Request

+**Trigger:** User locked out of device, BitLocker recovery key required
+**Severity:** Low — administrative workflow
+**Detection source:** Zoho Service Desk helpdesk ticket

+### Investigation Steps

+1. Verify the request came through the official
+   Zoho Service Desk channel
+2. Confirm the user's identity via HR records or
+   IT asset management
+3. Verify the device asset tag belongs to the requesting user
+4. Check if the device is listed as active and compliant in Absolute

+### Response Actions

+1. Retrieve the BitLocker recovery key from
+   Azure AD device management portal
+2. Deliver the key via a secure, audited channel only — never via email or chat
+3. Log the recovery in Zoho Service Desk:
+   - User name
+   - Device ID and asset tag
+   - Date and time
+   - Approving analyst name
+4. Follow up after 24 hours to confirm device access was restored

+**Security note:** BitLocker recovery requests are a social engineering vector.
+Always independently verify identity before issuing any recovery key.

+---

+## Playbook 3 — Email Quarantine Investigation

+**Trigger:** Email flagged and quarantined by Microsoft 365 Defender
+**Detection source:** Microsoft 365 Security portal, Zoho Service Desk user report

+### Investigation Steps

+1. Access the quarantine queue in Microsoft 365 Security portal
+2. Review the sender address and domain reputation
+3. Analyze email headers — check for spoofing, mismatched reply-to addresses
+4. Review the email subject and body for phishing indicators
+5. Check if the sender is a known vendor or internal contact
+6. Verify whether other users received the same email

+### Response Actions

+**If legitimate business email:**
+- Release from quarantine
+- Whitelist the sender if appropriate
+- Document the false positive

+**If confirmed malicious:**
+- Keep in quarantine — do not release
+- Block the sender domain at the email gateway
+- Check if any users clicked links before quarantine was applied
+- Escalate if link clicks or attachments were opened

+### Escalation Criteria
+Escalate to Tier-2 if:
+- Attachment was opened by any user
+- Link was clicked before quarantine
+- Multiple users received the same phishing email
+- Email impersonates internal leadership

+---

+## General Escalation Criteria

+Escalate any incident to Tier-2 / Information
+Security Engineers when:

+- Malware is detected or suspected on any endpoint
+- Account compromise is confirmed or suspected
+- Multiple users or systems are affected
+- Critical business systems are impacted
+- Administrative or privileged accounts are involved
+- Lateral movement indicators are present
+- The incident exceeds Tier-1 investigation capability

+---

+## Documentation Requirements

-Every incident ticket must contain:
+Every incident ticket in Zoho Service Desk must contain:

-- Alert source and alert ID
+- Incident summary and alert source
 - Complete timeline of events
-- Source IP and geolocation
+- Source details (IP, user, device)
 - Actions taken at each step
 - Escalation decision and justification
 - Final resolution and classification
+- Lessons learned (for escalated incidents)

 ---

-## Playbook 2 — BitLocker Recovery Request

-**Trigger:** User reports device locked, BitLocker recovery key required
-**Severity:** Low — administrative, not security incident
-**Detection source:** Helpdesk ticket or direct user request

----

-### Steps

-1. Verify user identity through HR records or IT asset management system
-2. Confirm the device asset tag belongs to the requesting user — do not issue keys for unverified devices
-3. Retrieve the BitLocker recovery key from Azure AD device management portal
-4. Deliver the key via a secure, audited channel only — never via email or chat
-5. Log the recovery event: user name, device ID, date, time, and approving analyst name
-6. Follow up after 24 hours to confirm device access restored successfully

-**Security note:** BitLocker recovery requests are a common social engineering vector.
-Always verify identity independently before issuing keys.

----

-## Playbook 3 — SEV-C Alert Response

-**Severity:** SEV-C = review required, not yet confirmed as an incident
-**Target response time:** Within defined SLA window

----

-### Steps

-1. Open alert in the SIEM/EDR console
-2. Read the full alert context — do not action without understanding what triggered it
-3. Check asset details — who owns the device, what team are they on, is it a critical system?
-4. Pull relevant logs for the time window around the alert
-5. Apply the appropriate specific playbook (failed login, malware detection, DLP breach, etc.)
-6. Make a classification decision:
-   - False positive → document and close
-   - True positive, low risk → remediate and document
-   - True positive, elevated risk → escalate to Tier-2
-     with full evidence

----

-*Based on SOC runbooks authored at NationsBenefits India (2022–2023).*
+*Based on SOC incident response experience at NB Healthcare Technologies (NationsBenefits India), 2022–2023.*